xPMo/jq-i3/README.md

 # Get a list of windows matching a certain criteria
 i3-msg -t get_tree | jq -r 'include "i3"; windows(contains({"output":"eDP-1"}))'

+# (NOTE: these two do the same thing to the full tree, but different things to subtrees)
-# Get the list of containers that are anscestors to the currently focused window
+# Get the list of nodes by following each nodes .focus[0] element
 i3-msg -t get_tree | jq -r 'include "i3"; stack'
-# OR
+# Get the list of nodes that are anscestors to the currently focused container
 i3-msg -t get_tree | jq -r 'include "i3"; stack(.focused)'

 # Get the container id of the closest anscestor which is a tabbed container